superlinked/VectorHub/docs/contributing/style_guide.md

 Avoid **stereotypes** and **biases**.

-Use **gender neutral pronouns** - e.g., instead of he/his/him or she/hers/her, use they/them/their.
+Use **gender neutral pronouns**
+<br> - e.g., instead of he/his/him or she/hers/her, use they/them/their.

 </section>